This summer corn salad recipe is sweet, creamy, and spicy all at once. Perfect for your summer BBQs!

 - Squeeze the cream cheese and butter into a microwave-safe dish.
 Microwave on high for 20 seconds.

 - Stir.
 Repeat until the butter is melted and the cream cheese is soft.
 Stir for a while until they are fully incorporated together and smooth (not curdled-looking at all).

 This recipe can be made ahead and then refrigerated before baking but it will then take a little bit longer to heat through.
 If you leave it in your fridge and forget about it until after the steaks are ready, no worries.
-You can heat it in the microwave!
-Two minutes on high then stir.
+Heat in the microwave for two minutes on high then stir.
 Repeat until heated through.